PedanticHacker/ReChess/README.md

 ### What about other Python versions?

-Modifying the source code is quite simple if you're using an older version of Python and want to adapt it.
+Modifying the source code is quite simple if you're using an older version of Python and want to adapt to it.

 ## Are there any dependencies?